uninstallio/ios-sdk/README.md

 #####1.
 Add static library

 Add the files from **All Targets** in Builds directory to your project.
-If you are unfamiliar with the process of adding external libraries to your project, then refer to the follwoing steps.
+If you are unfamiliar with the process of adding external libraries to your project, then refer to the following steps.

 a.
 Right click anywhere on the project navigator pane and select **Add Files to "Your project"** menu